 Ultimately, though, we find the current Honda Pilot's combination of above-average ride and handling, interior room, and long list of desirable standard features and options to be compelling enough that we think it compares favorably with any seven- or eight-passenger crossover on the market.

 Used Honda Pilot Models

-The current, second-generation Honda Pilot debuted for the 2009 model year and represented a huge change from the vehicle it replaced.
+The second-generation (2009-'15) Honda Pilot debuted for the 2009 model year and represented a huge change from the vehicle it replaced.
 There was more usable interior space and Honda's latest selection of features and interior controls, but in terms of character it was more trucklike.
 This generation spent its first three years essentially unchanged, though it should be noted that we find the '09-'11 Pilots hard to recommend because of their disappointing braking performance, so-so fuel economy and confusing layout of dashboard controls.
 With that in mind, we suggest buyers looking at this second-generation Pilot concentrate on the 2012 through 2015 models.

-The first-generation Pilot was introduced for the 2003 model year, making this Honda one of the first midsize crossover SUVs available with a third-row seat.
-A 240-hp 3.5-liter V6, matched to a five-speed automatic transmission, was always the only available power source.
-From 2003-'05, all Pilots sold were all-wheel drive; a front-drive version was offered alongside AWD after that.
+The first-generation (2003-'08) Pilot was introduced for the 2003 model year, making this Honda one of the first midsize crossover SUVs available with a third-row seat.
+A 240-hp 3.5-liter V6, matched to a five-speed automatic transmission, was the only available power source.
+From 2003-'05, all Pilots sold had all-wheel drive; a front-wheel-drive version was offered starting in 2006..